jasongilman/proto-repl/README.md

 1. Open your Clojure project in Atom.
 (See [the Leiningen tutorial](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md#creating-a-project) for help creating a new project.)
 2. Start the REPL by bring up the Command Palette (cmd-alt-p) and select "Proto REPL: Toggle"

-See https://github.com/jasongilman/proto-repl-demo/blob/master/demos.md for a demonstration of the features of Proto REPL and more of a description on how it works.
+See the [Proto REPL Demo project](https://github.com/jasongilman/proto-repl-demo) for a demonstration of the features of Proto REPL and more of a description on how it works.

 ### Usage Outside of Leiningen Projects

 Proto REPL can still start a REPL outside of a Leiningen project.
 It still uses Leiningen to start the REPL but uses a default project shipped with Proto REPL.
 This allows you to easily open up any Clojure file or even just a new Atom window and kick off a new REPL for experimenting.

+### Typing in the REPL

+Code to be executed in the REPL can be entered by typing below the dashed line.
+Code can be executed by pressing `shift+enter`.
+The REPL maintains a history of executed commands that were entered in the REPL.
+The history can be navigated by using the up and down arrow keys after placing the cursor in the text entry area.

 ### Sending Code to the REPL